 - 1. Turn the battery switch ON (located in the AC/DC cabinet on the starboard side of the salon). - 2.
 Turn the engine room ventilation blowers ON.
 It is recommended that they are run for a minimum of four minutes prior to actual engine start. - 3.
-Place the transmission selector lever in the NEUTRAL ("N") position. - 4.
-Position the throttle control slightly above the idle position. - Turn the DC ignition breaker switches ON. - 6.
-For a low temperature start (below 14°F/-10°C), use the preheater system.
-Hold the button in for 15 to 30 seconds (do not exceed 30 seconds). - Turn the ignition key clockwise to start the port engine first.
-DO NOT continuously operate the starter for more than 15 seconds at a time. - If the engine does not start, wait at least 30 seconds before making another attempt.
-If after two attempts the engine does not start, try to determine the cause before proceeding. - A "low oil pressure" buzzer will activate when the key is turned on.
-If this warning does not cease within a few seconds after start-up, turn the engine off and investigate before a restart is attempted. - 10.
-When the port engine starts, release the key and allow it to return to the running position.
-Start the starboard engine in the same manner.
+Place the transmission selector lever in the NEU-TRAL ("N") position. - 4.
+Position the throttle control at the idle position. - 5.
+Turn the DC ignition breaker switches ON. - 6.
+The Engine Operating and Maintenance Manual furnished with your engine contains special instructions for low temperature starting (below 60°F [15.5°C]) or when starting after extended shutdown or oil change.